larakomosa/sequelize/README.md

 ## Object Relational Mapper
 - Object-relational mapping in computer science is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
 This creates, in effect, a "virtual object database" that can be used from within the programming language.
 Wikipedia

+#### Then/Catch
+- Returns the result of a promise.
+"Then for success and "catch" for error